Multi-fidelity Machine Learning Interatomic Potentials for Charged Point Defects

 \textbf{Limitation of foundation models for charged defects} — Foundation models trained on massive bulk datasets have enabled rapid property prediction for crystalline materials, yet their applicability to the complex landscape of charged point defects remains unexplored.
 To address this gap, we first benchmarked four state-of-the-art equivariant atomistic force fields (MACE-MH-1 \cite{batatia2022mace,batatia2025crosslearning}, MACE-MPA-0 \cite{batatia2025foundation}, GRACE-2L-OMAT \cite{lysogorskiy2025graph} and MatterSim (v1 5M) \cite{yang2024mattersim}) against PBE-\ac{DFT} calculations, a level of theory chosen to match the training data of these foundation models.
-We present the antimony vacancy ($V_{\text{Sb}}$) in Sb$_2$Se$_3$ as a representative system due to its rich charge-state multiplicity ($q = -3$ to $+1$) and complex defect landscapes \cite{wang2024upper}.
-To systematically explore these \ac{PESs}, we employed \textsc{ShakeNBreak} \cite{mosquera2022shakenbreak} to generate diverse initial bond-distorted configurations, which were subsequently relaxed using each foundation model to identify the predicted ground-state structures.
+We present the antimony vacancy in Sb$_2$Se$_3$ as a representative system due to its rich charge-state multiplicity ($q = -3$ to $+1$) and complex defect landscapes \cite{wang2024upper}. \ce{Sb2Se3} crystallizes in the \textit{Pnma} space group with two inequivalent Sb sites and three inequivalent Se sites (Fig. S1).
+The foundation model benchmarks reported here were performed for $V_{\text{Sb(1)}}$.
+To systematically explore these \ac{PESs}, we employed \textsc{ShakeNBreak} \cite{mosquera2022shakenbreak} to generate diverse initial bond-distorted configurations for each charge state. \textsc{ShakeNBreak} determines the number of nearest-neighbor bonds to distort according to the defect's effective excess charge, leading to different initial geometries for different charge states.
+The same initial configurations were used for both foundation model and \ac{DFT} relaxations in each charge state to ensure a fair comparison.
+For the fully ionized state ($q = -3$), where the effective excess charge is zero, the initial structures from the neutral state were used to ensure a comprehensive search.
+These structures were subsequently relaxed using each foundation model to identify the predicted ground-state structures.

 Fig. \ref{fig_1} illustrates the failure of bulk-trained foundation models when applied to charged point defects.
-As shown in Fig. \ref{fig_1}(a), none of the tested models consistently identifies the correct \ac{DFT} ground-state geometry of $V_{\text{Sb}}$ across all charge states.
+As shown in Fig. \ref{fig_1}(a), none of the tested models consistently identifies the \ac{DFT}-predicted ground-state geometry of $V_{\text{Sb(1)}}$ across all charge states.
 The structural \ac{RMSD} generally ranges from 0.2 to 0.4 Å, well beyond the 0.1 Å threshold for reliable structure identification.
 Although GRACE-2L-OMAT and MACE-MH-1 appear to match the DFT structure at $q = -2$ and $q = -1$ respectively, we show below that these are accidental agreements limited to a single charge state and resulting from error cancellation rather than physically accurate modeling.